 Your experience of the job and the company will be colored by your boss.
 So find one with whom you can work well.

 If you aren’t job hunting, strengthen your relationship with your manager.
 The best advice I’ve heard is to value what your boss values.
 This doesn’t mean imitating unethical practices or being a sycophant.

 It does mean showing empathy.
 Your boss is human—if not, forget everything I said—and experiences have shaped his or her priorities.
 Some are deeply held values; others may seem like trivial preferences.
 Either way, you’d do well to be mindful of what matters to your boss.

 Valuing what your boss values also means practicing humility.
 At times you will disagree with them.
 To be sure, voice your concerns where appropriate.
 But keep in mind that they may know information you don’t.

 Lastly, it means making best efforts toward missional alignment.
-In strategic planning, we say the goal is to get everyone rowing in the same direction.
+In strategic planning, we say the goal is to get everyone in the boat rowing in the same direction.
 So find a captain you’re proud to follow and row.